Are You Living With a Fear of Happiness?

 Meditate: A wonderful exercise is to use meditation to install your positive beliefs.
 It’s important to make a list of elevated emotions you associate with those positive beliefs such as excitement, fulfillment, freedom, happiness, and love.
 While setting the intention to install your new beliefs, make sure you FEEL those emotions deeply.

 Live in the moment: I tap into the power of NOW and live in the moment.
-Instead of letting the past hold me back and the future overwhelm me, I choose to live NOW.
+Instead of letting the past hold me back and the future overwhelms me, I choose to live NOW.
 I work with what I’ve got now and I show gratitude for all I have and for all that is going well NOW.

 Keep life simple: Instead of trying to get grandiose with my ideas, I keep it simple.
 I know what makes me happy (spending time with my partner and my dog in the garden is an example) and I make sure I follow through with these events.
 It’s all about finding the ordinary moments and turning them into extraordinary occasions.

 It’s essential you don’t dwell on your limiting beliefs once you’ve identified them.
-This is not about self-bashing, becoming a victim, or worse, blaming others for your lot in life.
+This isn't about self-bashing, becoming a victim, or worse, blaming others for your lot in life.
 It’s about becoming responsible for your own emotions and actions.
 And, you do this by acknowledging what’s holding you back, forgiving, accepting, giving thanks, and releasing.

 Once you truly let go, watch the space!
 And, be prepared for happiness.